 “It’s like that with the people in our lives who we like, cherish or love.
 They have different journeys.
 But we had shared a moment.

-I learned a lesson about life on a train and I wanted to share it with you.
+I learned a lesson about life while riding on a train and I wanted to share it with you.
 I wanted to tell you to Just love.
 Oh, and “Go ahead, ask me anything!”